Fran Williamson

 Frances Williamson (born 16 June 1985) is a retired British Paralympic swimmer.
 Williamson competed in the S3 classification mainly in the freestyle and backstroke preferring shorter distances.
 She participated in two Summer Paralympic Games winning six medals.
 At the 2006 IPC World Championships she won three gold medals including the 50m backstroke S3, which she successfully defended four years later at Eindhoven.

 Personal history

 Williamson was born in 1985 in Sunderland, Tyne and Wear, England.
 She was born with athetoid cerebral palsy, which affects her movement, motor skills and speech.
 In 1988 her family moved to Malawi, returning after five years, Williamson eventually settling in Cambridge.
 She matriculated to Anglia Ruskin University where she was awarded a First Class degree in Social Policy.
 She later returned to education to complete a master's degree in Disability Studies at Leeds University.

-Williamson has also received an Honorary Doctorate from Anglia Ruskin University and a Honorary Fellowship from The University of Sunderland.
+Williamson has also received an Honorary Doctorate from Anglia Ruskin University and an Honorary Fellowship from The University of Sunderland.

 In July 2014, Williamson married Dr Chris Whitaker at the Selwyn College Chapel, Cambridge University.
 Fran now goes by both Fran Williamson and Fran Whitaker.